Poisson boundary of group extensions

+and the actions of $\HAKquotient$ on $\HNMsubgroup$ are the same.
+Then the Krull dimension of $G$ is equal to the Krull dimension of $G_2$. \end{claim} \begin{proof} Follows from the definition of the Krull dimension, since the corresponding modules are isomorphic. \end{proof}

-As we have already explained in Section \ref{section:nilpotentbyabelian}, the general metabelian case can be reduced to ($p$-torsion)-by-Abelian case and (torsion-free)-by-Abelian case.
-Claim 1) of Corollary \ref{cor:rank2rank1} gives a sufficient condition for boundary triviality for ($p$-torsion)-by-Abelian group.
+As we have already explained in Section \ref{section:nilpotentbyabelian}, the general metabelian case can be reduced to ($p$-torsion)-by-abelian case and (torsion-free)-by-abelian case.
+Claim 1) of Corollary \ref{cor:rank2rank1} gives a sufficient condition for boundary triviality for ($p$-torsion)-by-abelian group.
 For second moment centered random walks, we will see in Section \ref{sec:nontrivial} that this condition is not only sufficient but necessary.
-Namely, in the (torsion)-by-Abelian case we will show that dimension $\ge 3$ implies non-triviality of the boundary for any finite entropy measure.
+Namely, in the (torsion)-by-abelian case we will show that dimension $\ge 3$ implies non-triviality of the boundary for any finite entropy measure.

-\begin{rem} It is clear that in the claim 1) of the corollary the condition of finite second moment is essential.
-Indeed, we recall again the well-known example of $\mathbb{Z}^2 \wr \mathbb{Z}/p\mathbb{Z}$.
-We know that finite first moment random walks can have transient projection to $\mathbb{Z}^2$, and that some of them (for example those where support belong to the union the base group and the lamp) have non-trivial boundary. \end{rem}
+\begin{rem} It is clear that in claim 1) of the corollary the condition of finite second moment is essential.
+Indeed, we recall again the well-known example of $ \mathbb{Z}/p\mathbb{Z} \wr \mathbb{Z}^2$.
+We know that finite first moment random walks can have transient projection to $\mathbb{Z}^2$, and that some of them (for example, those whose support belongs to the union of the base group and the lamp) have non-trivial boundary. \end{rem}

-In Claim 2) of the corollary the assumption of finite second moment is also important, as we explain in the following example.
+In Claim 2) of the corollary, the assumption of a finite second moment is also important, as we explain in the following example.

-\begin{rem} The Lamplighter Baumslag-Solitar groups for $d=1$ are torsion-free metabelian groups of dimension $1$, but (in contrast with $\mathbb{Z}\wr \mathbb{Z}$) a finite first moment random walk can have a non-trivial boundary, as we will see in Example \ref{exa:m1m2mxmy}.
-In these examples finite second moment measures have trivial boundary. \end{rem}
+\begin{rem} The Lamplighter-Baumslag-Solitar groups on $1$ variable are torsion-free metabelian groups of the Krull dimension $2$, but (in contrast with $\mathbb{Z}\wr \mathbb{Z}$) a finite first moment random walk can have a non-trivial boundary, as we will see in Example \ref{exa:m1m2mxmy}.
+In these examples, finite second moment measures have trivial boundary. \end{rem}

 \begin{rem}[$2$ -dimensional (torsion-free) case with non-trivial boundary].